robbestad/sol-and-taxes/README.md

 # Sol and Taxes

-Helping you calculate crypto gains and losses for taxes.
+Crypto gains and losses tax calculator for Solana wallets.

 ## Terminals